Find Affordable College Courses

 93% Women

 Lamar University comes in at #6 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Each year, around 16,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
-The teaching students with disabilities program at Lamar University awarded 320 master's degrees during the 2020-2021 school year.
-About 93% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 320 people received their master's degree in teaching students with disabilities from Lamar University.
+Of these students, 93% were women and 42% were members of underrepresented racial-ethnic groups.

 #7